 The Paradox of Choice

-I?m just finishing a skim read of Barry Schwartz?s book The Paradox of Choice.
+I?m just finishing a skim read of Barry Schwartz’s book The Paradox of Choice.
 I’m sure if I read the entire book it would be very good.
 But appropriately, with everything going on in life right now ?
-I chose not to ?dive into? this particular tome.
+I chose not to really dive into this particular book.

 - Speed read the first chapter to get a feel of the writing style and perspective of the author

 - Bold type “skim” until the last chapter (or summary chapter)

 As far as I can tell, it was a good method for this book.
 The last chapter seems to be a pretty good summary and offers what I’m really after in a book like this anyway – tips and suggestions on “what to do”.
 They are some good tips and so I thought I would include them below for reference.